amolrv/amolrv.github.io/_posts/2022-02-15-nature-impact-value-of-change.md

 cover_image: assets/blog/aziz-acharki-PUvPZckRnOg-unsplash.jpg
 ---

 *In this article, I'm sharing lesson and learning about change.
-How understanding **nature, impact and value of change** resulted into more clarity and confidence and helped me to prepare release plan.
+How understanding **nature, impact and value of change** resulted into more clarity and confidence and helped me to prepare release plan.*

-## Situation
+## Situation 🤺

 Like my other colleagues, I also have been part of such *Task force* couple of times.
 But recently in my task force, it was becoming very hard to come up with proper release plan.
 We're struggling to make a release plan which can be delivered
 *incrementally* and *iteratively*.